tundish/turberfield-dialogue/turberfield/dialogue/doc/cloak.rst

         cloakroom_hook = 4

 There are no Persona in this game; none of the voices has a name.
-But they do have state, and some of them need attributes.
+But they do have state, and one of them needs attributes.
 The useful types to inherit from will be *Stateful* and *DataObject*.

 Each of the entities in the game gets its own class declaration: